 On page 154, Rod quotes from Phillip Reiff: "Barbarians are people without historical memory.
 Barbarism is the real meaning of contemporaneity.
 Released from all authoritative pasts, we progress towards barbarism, not away from it.".
 I've covered this fact a number of times ...
 "Closing of the American Mind", "Ideas Have Consequences", and others.
 Technology is not "advancement", it is just giving monkeys nuclear weapons without theology, philosophy and history.
 The beginning of wisdom is humility ... and barbarians have none of that!

-One of the topics that is explained very well in this book is nominalism, a opposd to metaphysical realism (see pages 26-29).
+One of the topics that is explained very well in this book is nominalism, as opposd to metaphysical realism (see pages 26-29).
 Metaphysical realism tells us that EVERYTHING that is created has MEANING -- as Charles Taylor would say "It is Enchanted" ... or in philosphical terms "teleological".

 This ought not be so hard for us to understand today ... one by one, from phones, to watches, to locks on doors, to thermostats, to labels on products (RFID), more and more of our "objects" have built in "smarts", and are often even "connected".
 Does it REALLY seem so "magical" that an all powerful God can and does imbdue his creation with sacred meaning ?

-Well, everyone thought so up until William of Occam in the 1300s.
+Well, everyone thought that was reality up until William of Occam in the 1300s.
 Strangely, Occam thought he was "letting God off the hook" because being linked with his meaningful universe of laws "limited him" ... so Bill decided that the Christian God was to be like the Muslim "god" ... able to call evil good and good evil at his whim -- an issue covered really well (and a bit ironically) in a great book based on a speech by Pope Benedict, "The Regensburg Lecture".

-Occam convinced the west that "matter is just matter" -- it has no meaning except that imposed from outside it, so "parts is parts" ... matter (including life) only means whatever we decide -- and as we became atomized individuals, each supposedly "the measure of all things", we arrived at "my view is just as good as yours (and of course I think BETTER), so I'll call it whatever I want -- cells, tissue, a baby, etc ... it's ALL UP TO ME!)
+Occam convinced the west that "matter is just matter" -- it has no meaning except that imposed from outside it, so "parts is parts" ... matter (including life) only means whatever we decide -- and as we became atomized individuals, each supposedly "the measure of all things", we arrived at "my view is just as good as yours" and of course I think BETTER, so I'll call it whatever I want -- cells, tissue, a baby, etc ... it's ALL UP TO ME!

-This book is WAY too rich for me to cover the MANY great points that are well made, a couple key points ...
+This book is WAY too rich for me to cover the MANY great points that are well made, so a couple key points ...

 - "To live "after virtue", then is to dwell in a society that not only can no longer agree on what constitutes virtuous belief and conduct, but also doubts that virtue exists.
 In a post-virtue society, individuals hold maximal freedom of thought and action, and society itself becomes a collection of strangers each pursuing his own interests under minimal constraints". (p16)